openspeech-team/openspeech/README.md

 ## Why shouldn't I use OpenSpeech?

-- This library provides code for training ASR models, but does not provide APIs by pre-trained models.
+- This framework provides code for training ASR models, but does not provide APIs by pre-trained models.
-- This library does not provides pre-trained models.
+- This framework does not provides pre-trained models.

 ## Model architectures